aloistr/swisseph/readme.md

 or from https://ephe.scryr.io/ephe , the web space provided by Phillip McCabe.

-The total volume was 29 Gb in September 2023.
+The total volume was 48 Gb in June 2026.

 ## How to organize Ephemeris files so that SwissEph finds them
 Swissephe code uses an internal swed.ephepath for the directory names where it looks